The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

 As a result, tens of thousands of British computer staff lost their jobs.

-Another result of this was that large computer systems began to fail regularly.
+Consequently, large computer systems began to fail regularly.

 In 2011, the axe fell on Labour’s £12billion NHS computer system.